EMPAT94/empat94.github.io/src/posts/preparing-for-pgdm-canada.md

    - A SIN Card is like Social Security (or Aadhar) Card.
 If you get a job in Canada, your employer will ask for SIN to put your records and payments against.
 More about SIN [here](https://www.canada.ca/en/employment-social-development/services/sin.html)

+   - While a majority of people coming here apply for SIN by visiting Service Canada in person, it is not known by many that we can get SIN by applying online too!
+I did mine online and got it within 2 weeks.
+There is no difference in either, except that in-person you get it same day but have to stand in a line for hours.

 1. College-specific stuff

    - I received my College ID from college; it also doubles as a bus pass.
 You'll also get your health care and other college-related stuff done in the first few weeks.